 Best Tools for Powerful Java Monitoring

-There are various Java monitoring tools available, so it’s critical for users to select the best-fit solutions for their requirements.
+It’s critical for users to select the best-fit solutions for their requirements.
 Let’s deep dive into this list of widely used Java monitoring tools.

 SolarWinds® AppOptics™ acts as a Java monitoring tool and helps developers analyze Java-based applications down to the code level.
 It offers Java application integration for providing detailed and real-time troubleshooting.
 It lists JVM metrics on the dashboard for effective and continuous monitoring.
-Nearly all Java-based app management processes, ranging from JMX integration to code profiling, are easily implemented with this tool in a unified way.
+Nearly all Java-based app management processes, from JMX integration to code profiling, are easily implemented with this tool in a unified way.

 JProfiler enables users to overcome performance challenges while identifying memory leaks.
 It also helps users have a better understanding of threading issues.
 JProfiler helps developers view a set of objects from various angles with the help of a smart UI.
 This tool also allows developers to solve memory problems.

 Memory must be monitored continuously in a Java-based system.
 Java objects are stored in heaps, and when an application runs, the heap’s storage fluctuates in size.
-The Eclipse Memory Analyzer works as a Java heap analyzer and helps pinpoint the memory leaks.
+The Eclipse Memory Analyzer works as a Java heap analyzer and helps pinpoint memory leaks.
 It also reduces memory consumption and analyzes productive heap dumps to calculate the retained sizes of objects.
-It also allows users to run a report for extracting leak suspects automatically.
+It allows users to run a report for extracting leak suspects automatically.

 Stagemonitor is built for monitoring applications in a distributed system.
 It’s useful for clustered application stacks and helps developers monitor Java-based applications running on multiple servers.
 Developers can use Stagemonitor to gain application performance insights in development, testing, and production stages.
 It provides an overview of real-time and historical data from both the cluster and the developer server and lets users create threshold-based custom alerts for better monitoring.
-JVM Dashboard from Stagemonitor allows users to access information about CPU and heap utilization, along with garbage collection behavior in real-time.
+JVM Dashboard from Stagemonitor allows users to access information about CPU and heap utilization, along with garbage collection behavior in real time.

 VisualVM is a one-stop Java troubleshooting tool with a great visual interface.
-It integrates command-line JDK tools and offers complete visibility about Java applications running on Java Virtual Machine.
+It integrates command-line JDK tools and offers complete visibility about Java applications running on a Java Virtual Machine.
 Java VM includes various tools such as JConsole and jstatt.
 The graphical representation the tool offers helps you view data of multiple Java applications in a uniform way no matter the environment where they’re running.

 JavaMelody was designed specifically for Java EE applications and lets users measure and calculate the actual operations of applications in the QA and production phases.
 It’s an open-source tool and integrates with most applications.
 As it’s free of database and profiling, it’s very lightweight.

 The right Java monitoring tool helps users get critical insights, optimize performance, and maximize uptime.
 The right Java monitoring tool should be cost-effective and scalable to match your business needs.
-Our choice for Java monitoring is AppOptics, and a full featured 30-day free trial is available.
-Follow the Java monitoring best practices to get a hold of your Java-based application to deliver optimum performance.
+Our choice for Java monitoring is SolarWinds AppOptics, and a full featured 30-day free trial is available.
+Follow Java monitoring best practices to get a hold of your Java-based application to deliver optimum performance.